 - That the mistaken belief was a reasonable one – The idea of a reasonable mistaken belief is the idea that other people in your situation would have made the same mistake with that belief.
 Included in what the court considers are what reasonable steps you took to arrive at that belief.
 For example, if you are charged with a sexual assault but you believed you had consent, you and your criminal law firms Melbourne CBD need to show you took all reasonable steps to clarify you had consent.

-- That the belief relates to a fact, not the law itself – You cannot argue that you were not aware of the law and therefore it does not apply.
+- That the belief relates to a fact, not the law itself – You cannot argue that you were not aware of the criminal law mills wy and therefore it does not apply.
 But you can argue and prove that your belief in certain facts is a reasonable defence.
 For example, if you are being charged with something to do with drugs, but you can prove you honestly thought the drug you took was something legal, or you were given a marijuana plant and told it was something else and believed it.

 The great criminal law firms Melbourne will have experience and be able to examine the evidence and consider whether this is a valid defence for you are not.
 If they are successful in court then you can be found not guilty of any strict liability offence.